Generic Name: labetalol hydrochloride

 Following approval for marketing in the United Kingdom, a monitored release survey involving approximately 6,800 patients was conducted for further safety and efficacy evaluation of this product.
 Results of this survey indicate that the type, severity, and incidence of adverse effects were comparable to those cited above.

-Reversible mental depression progressing to catatonia, an acute reversible syndrome characterized by disorientation for time and place, short-term memory loss, emotional lability, slightly clouded sensorium, and decreased performance on neuropsychometrics.
+- Central Nervous System: Reversible mental depression progressing to catatonia, an acute reversible syndrome characterized by disorientation for time and place, short-term memory loss, emotional lability, slightly clouded sensorium, and decreased performance on psychometrics.

 Overdosage with labetalol HCl causes excessive hypotension that is posture sensitive and, sometimes, excessive bradycardia.
 Patients should be placed supine and their legs raised if necessary to improve the blood supply to the brain.
 If overdosage with labetalol HCl follows oral ingestion, gastric lavage or pharmacologically induced emesis (using syrup of ipecac) may be useful for removal of the drug shortly after ingestion.
 The following additional measures should be employed if necessary:

-Hypotension - administer vasopressors, e.g., norepinephrine.
-There is pharmacological evidence that norepinephrine may be the drug of choice.
+Hypotension–administer vasopressors, e.g., norepinephrine.
+There is pharmacologic evidence that norepinephrine may be the drug of choice.

 In severe beta-blocker overdose resulting in hypotension and/or bradycardia, glucagon has been shown to be effective when administered in large doses (5 to 10 mg rapidly over 30 seconds, followed by continuous infusion of 5 mg per hour that can be reduced as the patient improves).